Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Early Testing: Necessity, Soundness, Usability, and Effectiveness

-Together, our findings show that our AI assurance framework is necessary and sound.
-From both our pilot applications and expert interviews, we find initial evidence that points towards the usability and effectiveness of our framework.
-At the same time, we identify key challenges for ensuring its continued applicability and impact, including the need for flexibility, appropriate timing of assurance, and the general constraints posed by limited resources.
+Finally, E4 and E5 emphasized the importance of an ongoing partnership between assurance professionals and the organization developing the AI system to ensure the effectiveness of the process.
+The experts suggested clearly defining how assurance professionals will support the organization in progressing in maturity and securing the organization’s commitment to improving its practices when lower maturity levels are identified in specific areas.
+Together, our findings show that our AI assurance framework is necessary and sound, and offer initial evidence that supports its usability and effectiveness.
+At the same time, we identify key challenges for ensuring its continued applicability and impact, including the need for flexibility, appropriate timing of assurance, and the general constraints posed by incentives and limited resources.